toidiu/toidiu.github.io/content/blog/2024_08_22_rust_primitives.md

 ## Borrow Checker
 ### Ownership:
-prevents double free, accessing memory after free and ensuring memory safety
+Prevents double free, accessing memory after free and ensuring memory safety.

 ### Borrowing:
-prevents aliasing and data races. ensure single writer and multiple writes.
+Prevents aliasing and data races. ensure single writer and multiple writes.

 ### Lifetimes:
 prevents invalid or dangling references. ensures that references remain valid and dont outlive the data they point to.

 ## Aliasing modules
 To help us deal with aliasing rules Rust provides some containers that a allow us to